 A situation where the husband and wife do not agree on all aspects of the divorce, including for example; how property should be divided, how much child support will be contributed and by whom, whether alimony should be paid, how much time each parent will spend with the children, and all other points of contention.
 Our philosophy on handling contested divorces is to be as economical as possible with both our client’s time and money.

-From our prospective, divorces should not cost tens of thousands of dollars and take years to resolve.
+From our perspective, divorces should not cost tens of thousands of dollars and take years to resolve.
 We work diligently to keep the process moving and always attempt to settle the matter to avoid unnecessary expenses.
-But, if trial is necessary, Attorney Louiza Tarassova takes pride in her trial work and represents her clients zealously in court.
+But, if the trial is necessary, Attorney Louiza Tarassova takes pride in her trial work and represents her clients zealously in court.

 If you are in a situation where both spouses agree on all aspects of the divorce, this is the way to go.
-Both parties collaborate on putting together a contract which memorializes their agreement on issues such as; child timesharing, alimony (if any), child support, division of property, etc. Once an agreement is signed, the attorney submits all required paperwork to the court.
+Both parties collaborate on putting together a contract which memorializes their agreement on issues such as; child timesharing, alimony (if any), child support, the division of property, etc. Once an agreement is signed, the attorney submits all required paperwork to the court.
 There is one short hearing which at least one party must attend at which time the judge makes the divorce final.
 We encourage every couple contemplating divorce to think about whether they can come to an agreement with their spouse.
-Uncontested divorce process is a much simpler and a far cheaper option for both parties.
+The uncontested divorce process is a much simpler and far cheaper option for both parties.
 Another benefit is that this is the least stressful way to bring a marriage to a close.
-Our rates for uncontested divorces are simple and fair and the most importantly they are usually a flat fee.
+Our rates for uncontested divorces are simple and fair and most importantly they are usually a flat fee.

 Children Time Sharing and Orlando Child Custody Attorney

 In Florida, each parent has the right to share the joys and responsibilities with their children.
 This means that each parent is presumed to be entitled to equal time sharing with their children.
 But the court will also consider each family’s circumstances and determine what is in the best interest of the child.
 Being represented by an attorney will help you present your case to the judge.
-You only have one opportunity to make your case and Attorney Louiza Tarassova will help you do that the best way possible.
+You only have one opportunity to make your case and our attorney will help you do that the best way possible.

 The Law Office of Louiza Tarassova, P.A. wants to see the children of our community happy and healthy.
 We love representing parents who are working on establishing or reestablishing their relationships with their children.
 Whether it’s reuniting children with their parents or ensuring a stable environment for young children to grow up in, we love being there for your family.
 Turn to our law office when looking for an Orlando Child Custody Attorney.